ireneuszcierpisz/intel-edge-ai-challenge/README.md

 Files:

-	check_layers.py   -> Checks if there are unsupported layers in the model,
-	get_args.py       -> Gets the arguments from the command line, capture_stream.py -> Checks if the input is image, webcam or video and if allowed open video capture and create the video writer, inference.py      -> Creates class Network with def of function returns not supported layers added, app.py            -> with main function.
+	check_layers.py   -> Checks if there are unsupported layers in the model get_args.py       -> Gets the arguments from the command line capture_stream.py -> Checks if the input is image, webcam or video and if allowed open video capture and create the video writer inference.py      -> Creates class Network with added def of function that returns not supported layers app.py            -> with main function

 I think that even in the future world of autonomus cars pedestrians will be still in danger on the road.